Soft and fluffy kuih puteri ayu made with purple sweet potato and grated coconut are steamed to perfection are perfect for snacks or light desserts.

-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/4 tsp vanilla extract
+- ¼ tsp vanilla extract

-- Few drops of purple food coloring optional
+- purple food gel

-In the same steamer, steam the grated coconut with 1/4 tsp of salt for 10 minutes.
+- In the same steamer, steam the grated coconut with 1/4 tsp of salt for 10 minutes.
 Set aside

-Remove from the steamer and wait for 5 minutes before removing from the cups.
+- Remove from the steamer and wait for 5 minutes before removing from the cups.
 If necessary, run a knife at the side of the cup to loosen the cake.
 They shouldn't be very sticky or difficult to remove.
 Invert into a serving platter.
 The coconut portion should be on top as shown in the photos.
 Serve warm or room temperature

-You can store the rest in the refrigerator in an air-tight container up to 3 days.
+- You can store the rest in the refrigerator in an air-tight container up to 3 days.
 Just reheat in the microwave for few seconds (I'm not sure because we don't use microwave) or in the steamer for 5 minutes

 Can we use regular potatoes and and add ube powder?